PiotrFoltyniewicz/EatYourVeggies/README.md

 # EatYourVeggies
-Game made in 4 days for LOWREZJAM2022 Game Jam using Unity The limitation for the Game Jam was to fit game in strict 64x64 resolution.
+Game made in 4 days for LOWREZJAM2022 Game Jam using Unity.__
+The limitation for the Game Jam was to fit game in strict 64x64 resolution.

 Play the game here: https://piotrekfolt.itch.io/eat-your-veggies